 Some panels have separate WARM (Up) and COOL (Down) buttons, while others have a single Temperature button.
-In the navigation diagrams Temperature buttons are indicated by a single button icon.
+In the navigation diagrams

+Temperature buttons are indicated by a single button icon.
 Panels that have two Temperature buttons (Warm and Cool) can use both of them to simplify navigation and programming where a single Temperature icon is shown.

-The MENU/SELECT Button is used to choose the various menus and navigate each section.
+The LIGHT Button is also used to choose the various menus and navigate each section.

 Typical use of the Temperature button(s) allows changing the Set Temperature while the numbers are flashing in the LCD.
+Pressing the LIGHT button while the numbers are flashing will enter the menus.

 The menus can be exited with certain button presses.
-Simply waiting for a few seconds will return the panel operation to normal.
+Simply waiting for several seconds will return the panel operation to normal.